fcbyk/fcbyk/README.md

 - 🗣️ I'm also working on improving my English skills.
 - 💼 After graduating, I didn't pursue a career related to computer science, but now I'm a freelancer exploring new opportunities.

+If your company is looking for someone and you think I might be a good fit, please contact me via email at 731240932@qq.com.

 Thank you for visiting my profile!
 Have a great day! 😊